 Service units (SU), sometimes called a “CPU-core hour,” is the processing that a processor core performs in one hour.
 It reflects the computation capability of the high-performance computing (HPC) systems and is used as the “virtual currency” for accounting the allocations of computing resources that users can use and the usage of their jobs.
-The RCC uses SUs to manage the CPU processing consumptions for all group accounts and users on its shared HPC system.
+The Research Computing Center (RCC) uses SUs to manage the CPU processing consumptions for all group accounts and users on its shared HPC system.

 For further information please review the sections below.